CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 The raw data is not always available in this format -- *lifelines* includes some helper functions to transform data formats to *lifelines* format.
-These are located in the ``lifelines.utils`` sublibrary.
+These are located in the ``lifelines.utils`` sub-library.
 For example, the function ``datetimes_to_durations`` accepts an array or Pandas object of start times/dates, and an array or Pandas objects of end times/dates (or ``None`` if not observed):